Anandsaroop3/Solved-CCNA-Labs-Packet-Tracer-Under-Jeremy-IT-CCNA-Training-/README.md

 Please note that configurations of all labs are not explicitly written in Packet Tracer - except from Dynamic NAT Lab and onwards (configuration is explicitly written).
 For them, you may type "show run" in privelleged exec mode to view the configurations made.

-Alert : I haven't saved the running config into startup config, so make sure to save it.
+Alert : I haven't saved the running config into startup config, so make sure to save it before turning off any device including routers, and switches.
 Below are the commands:
 In privelleged Exec Mode
 1. write memo
 2. copy run start